 We live in a representative democracy.
-Our power as citizens rests in choosing who is going to represent us by who we vote for.
+One power we have is choosing who we elect to represent us.

 At elections, it is up to us to select the candidates who we think are best qualified for the job.